hrtarom/cebd1160_project/README.md

 Missing attribute values: none

-Class distribution: 357 benign, 212 malignant
+Class distribution: 357 benign, 212 malignant[Kaggle data sets- breast cancer data set]
 ### Methods

 Brief (no more than 1-2 paragraph) description about how you decided to approach solving it.
 Include: